gautamnaik1994/gautamnaik1994/README.md

 Do check out my repositories and feel free to reach out to me for any queries.

-To learn more about me, visit my [https://www.gautamnaik.com/](https://www.gautamnaik.com/).
-Don't forget to check out my [https://www.gautamnaik.com/blog/](https://www.gautamnaik.com/blog/) for insightful case studies.
+To learn more about me, visit my website at [https://www.gautamnaik.com/](https://www.gautamnaik.com/).
+Don't forget to check out my blog at [https://www.gautamnaik.com/blog/](https://www.gautamnaik.com/blog/) for insightful case studies.

 You can also explore my Digital Garden, [Snips & Tips](https://gautamnaik1994.gitbook.io/snippets/), where I share useful snippets and tips.